A Caregiver’s Story: Being a Patient Advocate

 Soon after, we were able to discharge mother home and I was exhausted.
 This experience had been no respite for me.
 I realized that even though this particular step-down facility was not typical of the good in-patient care that my mother had previously received, the point still remained that I knew the most about my patient and it was vital that I was with her as much as possible to advocate for her.

-Upon returning home after our long months gone, it was so important to seek help from a local agency to help mother and me settle back into our daily activities of living.
+Upon returning home after our long months gone, it was so important to seek help from a senior home care local agency to help mother and me settle back into our daily activities of living.
 With help, we were in the best place possible.
 We were home!

 Remember as often you can, advocate for your patient and be their spokesperson.
 This will not only help your patient, but the staff working with your patient to give the best care possible.